FynnBeiersdorfer/computer-science-class/journal.md

 # September - 13 - 2023
 I successfully completed the Tracy Module on CodeHS!
 # September - 14 - 2023
 In this lesson I started with the real python coding on CodeHS.
 In the first module I learned the print("") code with which I can print simple text to the display.
+In the next module I learned about the variables in python and how they were used.
+I also learned how to find out the class of a variable.
+I completed modules 3.1 and 3.2.